 Caring For A Cure was founded in 2011 by the nurses of the Adult Hematology/Oncology and Bone Marrow Transplant program at Mass General with a goal to improve the journey of patients and families with cancer through research, resources, and awareness.
-In five years, we’ve raised close to $300,000.
+Since its inception, we have raised over $800,000!

 The funds raised have been directed to things both big and small – from flying in a bone marrow donor from halfway around the world, to making sure patients with a new diagnosis of leukemia have real tissues, to ensuring caregivers are cared for.

 Our goal to ease the journey and uplift the spirits of our patients and their families through support, connections and research.

 Oncology Nurse, Mass General Cancer Center Co-Founder and Director, Caring For A Cure